IBM/aspera-cli/docs/README.erb.md

 Sometimes it is convenient to read a value from a file: for example read the PEM value of a private key, or a list of files.
 Some options expect a more complex value such as `Hash` or `Array`.

-The **Extended Value** Syntax allows to specify such values and even read values from other sources than the command line itself.
+The **Extended Value** Syntax allows specifying such values and even reading values from other sources than the command line itself.

 The syntax is: